MechanicalRabbit/DataKnots4FHIR.jl/doc/src/building.md

 FHIR to a model inspired by the QDM.
 Second, we'll implement CMS124v7 using this inspiried model.

-    using JSON
-    using Dates
-    using Intervals
     using DataKnots
     using DataKnots4FHIR
+    using Dates
+    using IntervalSets
+    using JSON
     using Pkg.Artifacts

 Let's create an in-memory database that holds our synthetic patient